Planting in water is different because a pond has different depths of water. Each depth of water grows different types of water plant.

 - Frogbit & Water Soldier are free floating.

-- Cover 50% surface water with leaf growth so that the water temperature remains cool for fish and wildlife.
+- Cover 50% of surface water with leaf growth so that the water temperature remains cool for fish or wildlife.

 - Flowers are an added bonus.